dala318/nordpool_planner/README.md

 * Give a name to the service
 * Select type "Moving" or "Static", more about these below (only moving is properly implemented)
 * Select Nordpool prices entity from list to base states on
-* Select which optional featues you want activated, more avout these below as well
+* Select which optional features you want activated, more about these below as well
 * Submit and set your configuration parameters

 ### Moving

 Two non-optional configuration entities will be created and you need to set these to a value that matches your consumption profile.

-* `search_length` specifies how many hours ahead to serach for lowest price.
+* `search_length` specifies how many hours ahead to search for lowest price.
 * `duration` specifies how large window to average when searching for lowest price

-The service will then take `duration` number of consecutive prices from the nordpool sensor starting fron `now` and average them, then shift start one hour and repeat, until reaching `search_length` from now.
+The service will then take `duration` number of consecutive prices from the nordpool sensor starting from `now` and average them, then shift start one hour and repeat, until reaching `search_length` from now.
-If no optional features activated the `duration` window in the current range of prices within `search_length` with lowest average is selected as sheapest and the `low_cost` entity will turn on if `now` is within those hours.
+If no optional features activated the `duration` window in the current range of prices within `search_length` with lowest average is selected as cheapest and the `low_cost` entity will turn on if `now` is within those hours.

 In general you should set `search_length` to a value how long you could wait to activate high-consumption device and `duration` to how long it have to be kept active.
 But you have to test different settings to find your optimal configuration.

-What should be said is that since the `search_length` window is continously moving forward for every hour that passes the lowest cost `duaration` may change as new prices comes inside range of search.
-There is also no guarante that it will keep active for `duration` once activated.
+What should be said is that since the `search_length` window is continuously moving forward for every hour that passes the lowest cost `duration` may change as new prices comes inside range of search.
+There is also no guarantee that it will keep active for `duration` once activated.

 ### Static

 > **WORK IN PROGRESS**: This version of entity is still not fully tested, may need some more work to work properly.

-`end_hour` can be in the range of 0 to 23 and specifies at what time within 24 hours the ammount of active hours shall be selected.
+`end_hour` can be in the range of 0 to 23 and specifies at what time within 24 hours the amount of active hours shall be selected.

 The integration will use `var_end_hour_entity` if supplied and can be interpreted as int, otherwise `end_hour` or the default value.

-> **NOT IMPLEMENTED**: No support implemented to use this setting `split_hours` tell if allowed to find low-cost hours that are not censecutive
+> **NOT IMPLEMENTED**: No support implemented to use this setting `split_hours` tell if allowed to find low-cost hours that are not consecutive

 ## Optional features